leanprover-community/logic_and_proof/first_order_logic_in_lean.rst

 As usual, the syntax is finicky; notice that there are no commas in the ``calc`` expression, and the ``:=`` and underscores must be in the correct form.
-It is also sensitive to whitespace
+It is also sensitive to whitespace.
 All that varies are the expressions ``e1, e2, e3, ...``
 and the justifications themselves.